Frequently Asked Questions ( FAQs )

 So, Allah is in the esoteric self of a person.
-In fact, person is unable to recognise and see Allah because of veils of nafs or innerself.
-These veils include arrogance, pride, vanity, greed, jealousy, lust etc. Perfect spiritual guide (Murshid-e-Kamil) of Sarwari Qadri order has power to remove them from a person.
-Thus, he purifies inciting innerself of a person with invocation (zikr) and contemplation (tasawur) of Ism-e-Allah Zaat (Allah’s personal name).
+In fact, person is unable to recognise and see Allah because of the veils of nafs or innerself.
+These veils include arrogance, pride, vanity, greed, jealousy, lust etc. Perfect spiritual guide (Murshid-e-Kamil) of Sarwari Qadri order has the powers to remove them from a person’s inward.
+Thus, he purifies inciting innerself of a person with invocation (zikr) and contemplation (tasawur) of Ism e Allah Zaat (Allah’s personal name) as well as through his company.
 Ultimately, sanctified soul can see Allah without any veil.

 Ism-e-Allah Zaat is a key to the door of the esoteric world, which leads to Allah.
 Moreover, Sultan Bahoo (ra) has disclosed it upon the world, as previously only Saints knew it.
 In fact, Ism-e-Allah Zaat is the printed name of Allah اَللّٰہُ and then framed.
 Moreover, spiritual guide gives it to disciples for invocation and contemplation in a special manner.
 As, it has very special effects on the soul of the devotee.

-Q. What are the special effects of invocation and contemplation of Ism-e-Allah Zaat?
+What are the special effects of invocation and contemplation of Ism e Allah Zaat?